-The Sony Alpha A7R III and the Sony Alpha ALT-A99 II are two digital cameras that were announced, respectively, in October 2017 and September 2016.
+The Sony Alpha A7R III and the Sony Alpha ALT-A99 II are two digital cameras that were officially introduced, respectively, in October 2017 and September 2016.
 The A7R III is a mirrorless interchangeable lens camera, while the A99 II is a DSLR.
 Both cameras are equipped with a full frame sensor.
-Both cameras offer a resolution of 42.2 megapixel.
+Both cameras offer a resolution of 42.2 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A99 II is notably larger (22 percent) than the Sony A7R III.
 Moreover, the A99 II is markedly heavier (31 percent) than the A7R III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the A7R III gets 650 shots out of its NP-FZ100 battery, while the A99 II can take 490 images on a single charge of its NP-FM500H power pack.
 The power pack in the A7R III can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.